9M2PJU/Cron-Morse-24-hour-Announcer/README.md

 # Hourly Morse Announce Docker

 This project sets up a Docker container that runs a cron job every hour to play Morse code audio files using ALSA.
-The container is based on Alpine Linux and includes PulseAudio support for audio playback.
+The container is based on Alpine Linux.

 ## Features